 Spot delivery violations are a way that dealers prey on buyers who have bad credit.
 The dealer will persuade the buyer to drive the car off the lot.
 If financing is not approved, the dealer may try to substitute a loan at a much higher rate or other terms that are worse for the buyer.
 Dealers must return trade-ins and down payments when financing is not approved, and allow the customer to cancel the deal.

 Whitney, LLP’s auto fraud lawyers help car buyers fight back against a variety of dealership schemes.

 Car Dealership Fraud Lawyer Near Me in Landover, MD

 If your complaints and phone calls have been ignored, your next step should be to contact an experienced auto fraud attorney.

 When you have Whitney, LLP’s attorneys for car dealership fraud on your side, you can force the dealer to take notice of you and take action to make it right.
-Call the attorneys at Whitney, LLP today at (410) 583-8000, or contact us online to request your free initial consultation, with no out-of-pocket fees or other expenses.
+Call the attorneys at Whitney, LLP today at (410) 583-8000, or contact us online to request your free initial consultation.